rafasashi/live-template-editor-embedded/readme.txt

 Tested up to: 4.7
 Stable tag: 1.0.1

-LTPLE template editor
+Live Template Editor (LTPLE)

 == Description ==

-Live Template Editor Embedded allows you to edit template profils.
+Setup your Live Editor customer key to start importing and editing any template directly from your wordpress installation.

 == Installation ==

-Installing "Live Template Editor Embedded" can be done either by searching for "Live Template Editor Embedded" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Live Template Editor" can be done either by searching for "Live Template Editor" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard